BLOG

 In this country, 1.6 million incidental pulmonary nodules are identified annually.
 Fortunately, most do not represent cancer.
 A recent article by Vachani et al. (2022) attempted to answer the clinical question: Do nodule size and smoking history predict the incidence of cancer in patients with incidental pulmonary nodules?
 They found that nearly 10% of patients with a nodule measuring greater than 8 mm in size will receive a lung cancer diagnosis.
 Taking into account smoking status, lung cancer was diagnosed in 5.4% of never smokers, 12.2% of former smokers, and 17.7% of current smokers.
 This data further emphasizes the need to ensure that patients with incidentally found pulmonary nodules, regardless of smoking status, receive guideline-driven follow-up care.

-Care Management is successfully managing patients in seven different disease-state cohorts at more than 125 hospitals, impacting the care of well over 100,000 patients.
+Care Management is successfully managing patients in seven different disease-state cohorts at more than 125 hospitals, impacting the over 100,000 patients.

 The difficulty of ensuring that patients with potentially early-stage cancer have an optimal chance at a cure has always been a twofold problem: The incidental finding must be captured and the patient must adhere to the next appropriate step in their care, all in a timely fashion.
 Radiologists in general do an excellent job of identifying incidental findings when present.
 With incidental pulmonary nodules, data would suggest that only 6 out of every 1,000 nodules go unreported (with the majority of these being less than 5 mm).
 However, in an emergency room setting, patients that have nodules identified by radiologists on chest CTs only successfully follow up for further care 29% of the time.
 The number of patients following up appropriately decreases further if the finding is only mentioned in the body of the report and not the impression.
 At the recent RSNA meeting, Dr. Jung H. Yun of Einstein Healthcare Network presented data that confirmed what we at Eon have already realized: Using an artificial intelligence (AI) system to send scheduling reminders to patients needing imaging follow-up significantly increases compliance success rate.